NordicSemiconductor/Android-DFU-Library/documentation/README.md

 }
 ```

-Remember to add your service to the *AndroidManifest.xml*.
+Remember to add your activity to the *AndroidManifest.xml*.

 Start the DFU service with the following code: